Harden has 17 in debut, but Clippers fall to Knicks after starting their four stars together

 But the Knicks broke it open while Leonard, George and Westbrook were resting early in the fourth, then pulled away for good later in the period with all of them in the game.

+Harden said he felt tired in the beginning, not having the benefit of a full training camp and preseason to build his conditioning.
+The 2018 MVP said he was basically relying on his instincts Monday and it would probably take him a few games to get used to the pace of NBA games again.

-The Clippers should be a title contender if those four players remain healthy, though Harden has been on teams before whose hopes were wrecked by untimely injuries.
+Once that happens, the Clippers should be a title contender if their four top players remain healthy, though Harden has been on teams before whose hopes were wrecked by untimely injuries.
 So they know all they can do is use the season to make sure they are as ready if possible.

-“It’s not going to happen overnight and so guys have to sacrifice minutes, shots, touches,” Lue said.
-“If they do that, we can be a really good team and so tonight’s going to be the start of it.”
+“Just right not, just figuring it out each and every day and hopefully when the time comes we’ll turn that corner and jell,” Leonard said.

 AP NBA: https://apnews.com/hub/nba